TzeC94/MirrorUnityFPS/README.md

 I'm using Unity 2021.3

-Everything start in Main Menu Scene
+Everything start in Bootstrap Scene